astromechza/binary-blog/resources/posts/20240331-prom-to-honeycomb/content.md

 ![screenshot of a honeycomb dashboard](honeycomb-ui.png)

-## Wins
+## Wins 🏆

 - Some experience with OpenTelemetry tracing.
 Valuable for the future.
 - Using something other than Prometheus.
-It's nice to go back to a push-based observability platform with less relience on local scraping and cardinality issues.
+It's nice to go back to a push-based observability platform with less reliance on local scraping and cardinality issues.

-## Gotchas
+## Gotchas 🐍

 - A bit of a mess of dependencies.
-Multiple different opentelemetry libraries, each with different features, and incompatible versioning.
-Many of the libraries are still verison 0.X and so don't have the same semver behavior I'd usually want.
+Multiple different Opentelemetry libraries need to work together, each with different features, and incompatible versioning.
+Many of the libraries are still version 0.X and so don't have the same semantic versioning behavior I'd usually want.
 - Opentelemetry GRPC to Honeycomb was a struggle and was difficult to debug.
 HTTP was MUCH easier.

+👋